UNWTO Data: International Travel Beats 2019 Peaks

 Every article connects to something unexpected.

-Our knowledge graph maps hidden patterns across categories — discover what links the ideas you read.
+Our knowledge graph reveals hidden patterns across all categories, connecting the ideas you read in unexpected ways.

 Top Discoveries